What is a credit inquiry?

 A student raising hand and asking a question about credit scores during a discussion

 When someone asks to see your credit report, it’s called a credit inquiry or credit check.
 Credit inquiries are generally either soft or hard, depending on their purpose.
-In this article, we’ll look at the difference between soft credit inquiries and hard credit inquiries and explain how they affect your credit score.
+In this article, we’ll look at how hard credit inquiries and soft credit inquiries work, the differences between them, and explain how these credit inquiries affect your credit score.

 Here’s what we’re going to cover:

-• Who might ask to see your credit?
+• Who might ask to see your credit report?

 • What is a hard credit inquiry?